 Following the sudden demise of the Deputy Whip of the House of Representatives, Hon.
 Oriyomi Onanuga in January, the Chairman, House of Reps Committee on Women Affairs Hon.
 Kafilat Ogbara has advocated for the consideration of a female as her replacement.

-Ogbara, who represents Kosofe Federal Constituency of Lagos State in the House of Reps stated this yesterday, during the 60th Founder’s Day Anniversary of Onanuga’s alma mater, Remo Divisional High School, Sagamu.
+Ogbara, who represents Kosofe Federal Constituency of Lagos State in the House of Reps stated this last Saturday, during the 60th Founder’s Day Anniversary of Onanuga’s alma mater, Remo Divisional High School, Sagamu.

 Ogbara expressed deep concerns over the declining number of female legislatures in the National Assembly, citing the situation in the House of Reps as a case study.